peterse/peterse.github.io/docs/index.md

 layout: home
 ---

 Hello!
-My name is Evan and I'm a PhD student at the University of Waterloo IQC studying quantum computing and machine learning.
+My name is Evan - I'm a PhD student at the University of Waterloo IQC studying under Achim Kempf in the <a href="https://uwaterloo.ca/physics-of-information-lab/">Physics of Information Lab</a>.
+I'm interested in quantum information and machine learning, and have previously studied ways to improve the performance of quantum circuits run on near-term quantum computers.

+## Research

-You can find an up-to-date list of my publications on my <a href="https://scholar.google.com/citations?user=JLvD4RkAAAAJ&hl=en&oi=ao">Google Scholar</a> page.
+You can find a list of my publications on my <a href="https://scholar.google.com/citations?user=JLvD4RkAAAAJ&hl=en&oi=ao">Google Scholar</a> page.